Cross Universe Homepage

 Example 2:

-You can cast 'Parry' against an attack from 'Kudoku Survivor'.
+You can cast 'Parry' against an attack from 'Kudoku Survivor', even though it won't work.

 Example 3: